pnsaeta/p064/docs/FO-ComplexVariables.md

     \dv{(z^n)}{z} = n z^{n-1}
 \\]

+Standard differentiable functions of a single real variable $$x$$ with which you are familiar are generally also differentiable on replacing the variable with a complex variable $$z = x + iy$$: trigonometric functions, exponential functions, powers, polynomials, logarithms.

 ### A Non-differentiable Function of a Complex Variable

 However, it is possible to produce a very simple function that does not have a derivative.
 Consider